First-time DUI Offense and Driver’s License Suspension: What You Should Know

 - How First-Time DUI Offense and Driver’s License Suspension Punishments Are Avoided Under The Law

-It is essential that you get legal help immediately to limit the negative impact a DUI or DWI related charge can have on you or your family’s lives.
+It is essential that you get legal help immediately to limit the negative impact a DUI, DWI related charge can have on you or your family’s lives.
 You need to know what to say and do while in police custody, as well as afterwards for how soon and when you can get your drivers license and car back.
 An arrest review helps identify winning DUI defenses in time such as when police had no probable cause to pull over a driver in the first place, and provides you legal options how to keep your license from getting suspended.

 There are also arrest factors we can review as well as other important information that may get charges dropped or dismissed, which in turn can drastically affect the DUI license suspension length of time.
 No matter what action you decide to take next, always remember that only a lawyer can provide you with the proper legal advice when confronted with a drunk or drugged driving charge.
 Please do not hesitate to contact us so we can inform you of your best defense options based on what happened leading up to the arrest.